 Complete a Personal Licence application form if you want to run or manage a business that sells alcohol.
-You have to be over 18, have passed the accredited level 2 award for personal licence holders and received a certificate to show you have completed your basic disclosure within 30 days of submission.
+You have to be over 18, have passed the accredited level 2 award for personal licence holders and received a certificate to show you have completed your basic disclosure within one month prior to submission.

 As of 1st March 2018, we will not accept Basic Disclosure certificates issued by Disclosure Scotland.
 Disclosure Scotland no longer have delegated authority to apply Rehabilitation of Offenders Act rules to England and Wales.
 This authority expired on 31st January 2018.
 Any applications received after 1st March 2018 which include a Basic Disclosure from Disclosure Scotland will be returned to the applicant as incomplete.